RasmusStillingChristensen/hda_beautyvectors/README.md

    Compute the difference between the trusted and suspected feature vectors.

 5. **Classification**:
-   Use the SVM model (`SVM_FERET_FRGC_MSYNM_v2.pkl`) to classify the difference vectors and score the likelihood of the suspected image being morphed.
+   Use the SVM model (`SVM_FERET_FRGC_MSYNM.pkl`) to classify the difference vectors and score the likelihood of the suspected image being morphed.

 ---